casualuser/compound-angular/README.md

 upon a custom Yo (Yeoman) generator combined with CompoundJS's own native generators.

-The goal of this super project is to integrate Angular code with Compound components using simply a common generator wrapper (this project's code) we'll name 'CompAng' for Yo using 'yo init CompoundAngular'
+The goal of this super project is to integrate Angular two-way data binding with Compound components using simply a common generator wrapper (this project's code) we'll name 'CompAng' for Yo using 'yo init CompoundAngular'

 Our wrapper will start by executing a 'compound-init' bash script which installs the Compound app and handles all